olonho/mathvm/README.txt

                 Tests.

-  Directory 'tests' contains set of tests on basic language features, along with test driver 'run.py'.
+  Directory 'tests' contains set of tests on basic language features, along with test scripts taskN.py.
 Generally, for every MVM program we have an .expect file, which contains expected result of execution for given MVM program.
-By default, 'run.py' will run all tests it knows about.

                 Source tree layout.

   Folder 'include' contains generic declarations of language constructs (as AST nodes), set of bytecodes with description, and certain basic interfaces.

   Folder 'tests' contains MVM tests.
 Feel free to implement your own tests.

   Folder 'vm' contain source code for the VM.